6r17/aiosow/README.md

 parts of the codebase, making it easier to maintain and scale.
 As a result, `aiosow` can provide a set of tools that let developers interconnect and customize multiple compositions with ease.

-## Customizable Asynchronous Python Scripts
+## Customizable Asynchronous State-Machine
-`Aiosow` provides decorators and utilities for easy and efficient event triggering implementations.
+`Aiosow` is a programmable state-machine customizable with decorators and utilities for easy and efficient event triggering implementations.
-This means you can re-write the program's behavior without having to re-write it's technical aspect.
-Express **when** the code should run. `aiosow` enables you to customize your code and build complex data pipelines with ease.
+State-machines provides a way to manage the flow of a system by storing and managing mutations in the memory.

+- One memory, represented as a `dict`
+- Mutations are the changes, just return a `dict` and you got a valid mutation
+- To bind this function in the state-machine you use `aiosow.bindings`

+These bindings allow to program the machine and express when to call the appropriate functions in the correct order, ensuring that the system behaves as expected.
+The state machine is a useful tool for managing complex systems and ensuring that behavior is well-defined and predictable.
+It allows to react to changes in the system and implement logic based on those changes (see `aiosow.bindings.on` for instance).

 - `aiosow.bindings` helps you express configurability, further data-piping, time-constraints, and more...
 - `aiosow.routines` helps you schedule code to flow trough time
-- `aiosow.aiohttp` to build an API with [aiohttp](https://docs.aiohttp.org/en/stable/)
+- `aiosow.aiohttp` helps with HTTP requests

 ## Installation